 Each of these CMS programs is designed for users at different skill levels and with different needs.

 Squarespace and Wix, for example, are famously very easy to use, although limited in their capabilities.
-WordPress and Shopify both have endless potential, although they require some technical skills (or the help of a web development professional).
+WordPress and Shopify both have endless potential, although they require some technical skills.

 Cost-per-click is a term used in discussing pay-per-click marketing campaigns.
 It describes the amount of money paid for each click on advertising services like Google Ads.